 FULLY GUIDED & HOSTED SKI & SNOWBOARD BACKCOUNTRY TOUR

-The Daisetsu Mountain range in Central Hokkaido links Kurodake, Asahidake and Tokachidake and is home to some of the best backcountry skiing and snowboarding in Hokkaido.
+The Daisetsu mountain range links Kurodake, Asahidake and Tokachidake and is home to some of the best backcountry skiing in Hokkaido.

-This tour is designed for those who have ski toured or splitboarded before, are fit and want to really get out and explore the mountains of Hokkaido.
-More than any other this tour will remain completely flexible.
-Only your first two nights and the last night will be booked and the remaining nights will be booked around the prevailing weather.
-This may mean traveling to Tokachidake and staying at Ryouunkaku Onsen to access Tokachidake and Furanodake areas or heading over to Asahidake or Kurodake to hike the lift-accessed backcountry on offer.
+This tour more than any other will remain completely flexible.
+Only your first two nights and last two nights will be booked and the remaining nights will be confirmed around the prevailing weather.
+This may mean travelling to Tokachidake and staying at Ryounkaku Onsen to access Tokachidake and Furanodake areas or heading over to Asahidake or Kurodake to hike the lift-accessed backcountry on offer.

-All this will be fully guided by two of our experienced guides and with a max of 8 people on the tour it’ll be just you and true Japanese powder!
+All this will be fully guided by two of our most experienced guides and with a max of 8 people on the tour it’ll be just you and deep Japanese powder!